International Labour Organization

 ILO Conventions ratified by New Zealand

-New Zealand has ratified, and is bound by, a significant body of ILO Conventions.
+New Zealand has ratified, and is bound by many ILO Conventions.

-This publication outlines the conventions New Zealand has ratified and the agencies that administer them and provides a brief outline of how they are implemented in New Zealand, including references to relevant legislation.
+This publication outlines the conventions New Zealand has ratified and the agencies that administer them.
+It also provides a brief outline of how they are implemented in New Zealand and includes references to relevant legislation.

 International Labour Conventions ratified by New Zealand [PDF, 778 KB]